Conference Menu

 This session will focus on the use of Design of Experiments (DoE) methodologies in reducing costs, time, and environmental impact for chemistry and engineering applications.
 Compared to traditional “one-variable-at-a-time” approaches, DoE efficiently screens multiple factors across the entire experimental space, identifying critical parameters and synergistic effects for timely and robust optimization.
 The session will showcase innovative approaches chemists and engineers are taking to integrate statistical design in their practical work, emphasizing the importance of systematicity as we push to reduce scientific redundancy, improve research quality, and publish null results.
 Presentations will capture the universality of DoE, encompassing anything from process design to materials to scale-up to reaction optimization and beyond!
 We hope the interdisciplinary nature of this session will promote collaboration between statisticians, chemists, and engineers, providing a wide-reaching platform for effective and sustainable science – that’s the POWER of DoE!

-Making Use of Negative Results: Discovery, Unexpected Outcomes, Painful Lessons, and Comprehensive Knowledge for Machines and Humans (GR/MT/OR)
+Making Use of Negative Results: Discovery, Unexpected Outcomes, Painful Lessons, and Comprehensive Knowledge for Machines and Humans (GR)

 Organizers